 “What benefit is there to redesigning a proven product?”
 Admiral Bradlee asked.

-“We believe the power unit used by the Denubbewa is far larger than necessary.
-Not in terms of power, but in size.
-We can produce the same level of power with a unit that’s a tenth the size of the Locculo designed unit.
+“We believe the power unit used by the Denubbewa is far larger than necessary— not in terms of power but in size.
+We can produce the same level of stable power with a unit that’s a tenth the size of the Locculo-designed unit.
 Sywasock was impressed when he saw the engineering stats.
-He says it represents a great step forward over the one used by the original builders of the CJ Gates.
-But rigorous testing will be required before we attempt to actually send a person in the newly designed gates.
+He says it represents a tremendous step forward over the one used by the original builders of the CJ Gates.
+Our new booth, with all of its support apparatus, will still accommodate three travelers at once, but it will be one-third the size of the Denubbewa booths overall.
+Rigorous testing will be required before we attempt to actually send a person in the newly designed Gates.
 One mistake and that person might be lost to us forever, without us even knowing what happened to him— or her.”

-“Admiral,” Jenetta heard her aide say excitedly via the intercom channel on her desk viewpad, “a Level-Five alert has just been broadcast on all secure military information channels.
+“Admiral,” Jenetta heard her aide say excitedly via the intercom channel on her desk viewpad the next day, “a Level-Five alert has just been broadcast on all secure military information channels.
 It warns that Lorense-Four has been invaded by hostile forces.”

 Usually, her aide just paged her with a single beep on the viewpad when she wanted to get Jenetta’s attention.
-But she was alone in her office so this announcement certainly had the desired effect of getting her immediate attention.
+But Jenetta was alone in her office and this announcement certainly had the desired effect of getting her immediate attention.

 Jenetta tapped the contact spot that would initiate two-way communication capability and said, “Has this been confirmed by Quesann Central Command?”

 “The announcement message was made by Admiral Holt, personally.
-He cut into all other broadcasts to warn all personnel of the invasion.”
+He was connected with all other broadcast channels to ensure the emergency warning about the invasion went out to all Space Command personnel.”